Practice computer-delivered IELTS

 Try for yourself:

-Before you head into your test, make sure you take some time to get familiar with the computer-delivered format of the test.
-These sample materials will give you an idea of what to expect in the computer-delivered Listening, Reading and Writing components.
+Before you head into your test, make sure you know how the test works.
+For example, these sample materials will give you an idea of what to expect in the computer-delivered Listening, Reading and Writing tests.

 Computer-delivered IELTS Listening test

 In the computer-delivered Listening test, the timings are slightly different from the paper-based test.
-This is because the paper-based test requires test takers to transfer answers to an answer sheet.
+Why?
+Because the paper-based test requires you to transfer answers to an answer sheet.
 This step is no longer required when answering directly on a computer.

 - Before the start of each part of the Listening test you will have some time to read the questions.